ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-reg-vcenter.md

 ## Procedure to register HCX Manager with vCenter
 {: #hcx-archi-reg-vcenter-proc-register}

-1. Log in to Hybrid Cloud Services service virtual appliance.
+1. Log in to the Hybrid Cloud Services service virtual appliance.
+For example, `https:My-HCX-Manager:9443/`.
 2. Click the **Manage Settings** tile.
   1. In the left pane, under **Configure Systems**, select vCenter.
   2. Click **Add vCenter** on the upper right.